 Cats commonly like the legs or chest to sleep on because they are likely to keep still than, say, your arms.
 They are not dumb and do not want to be interrupted.
 This pose is perhaps the ultimate sign of a healthy relationship with your feline.

 I know that many humans are proficient at sleeping sitting up; however, I can only do it when tired.
 Cats will typically sit up, cover their paws with their tails, and get 40 winks.

 This is another pose that is a lot more nap than a full sleep.
 Your pet will probably only stay in this for 15 to 20 minutes.
 In this sleeping pose, your cat wants to wake up at a second's notice.

 11. Cuddled Up Inside

-A cat under a bed can relocate to the middle of that area, making it difficult for its owner to get them out.
+Cats frequently want to snuggle up under coverings, sofas, beds, cabinets, and other covered-up and tucked-in places.
+A cat under a bed can relocate to the center of that area, making it difficult for its owner to get them out.
 When it is ready for some deep sleep, it will look for the best possible room.

-13. With another Feline
+13. With Another Feline

 When a kitten is born, they sleep with their mothers and their kindle all the time.
 Their mommy knows precisely where they are, and also, they know where their mom is.
 This keeps them all safe and warm.

 Consequently, they typically have good memories of having their bodies near other cats while resting.
 Cats sleep with their stomachs exposed to other cats when together, indicating they are comfortable.